 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The fair value of financial assets and liabilities traded in active markets are based on quoted market prices at the close of trading on the reporting date.
+The fair value of financial assets and liabilities traded in active markets is based on quoted market prices at the close of trading on the reporting date.
 The Fund uses the last traded market price for both financial assets and financial liabilities where the last traded price falls within that day's bid-ask spread.
 In circumstances where the last traded price is not within the bid-ask spread, the Manager determines the point within the bid-ask spread that is most representative of fair value based on the specific facts and circumstances.

 The fair value of financial assets and liabilities that are not traded in an active market (for example, over-the-counter derivatives) is determined by using valuation techniques.
 The Fund uses a variety of methods and makes assumptions that are based on market conditions existing at each reporting date.
 Valuation techniques used include the use of comparable recent arm's length transactions, reference to other instruments that are substantially the same, discounted cash flow analysis, option pricing models and other valuation techniques commonly used by market participants making the maximum use of market inputs and relying as little as possible on entity specific inputs.
+Investments in other investment funds are valued based on the number of units held and their closing NAV per unit as provided by the investment funds' manager or general partner.